acheeseburgercodes/DataVortexR1/README.md

 Use `DataVortexEDAR1.ipynb` to clean the recovered intake data and run EDA.

+The repo also contains the EDA report as FinalReportR1.pdf

 ## Open

 Google Colab or Jupyter (Python 3).
 Required packages: `pandas`, `numpy`, `matplotlib`.